CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-subprofile-datarequest.md

 `https://api.copernica.com/v1/datarequest/$id?access_token=xxxx`

-The code *id* should be replaced with the identifier obtained from your HTTP POST request.
+The code **id** should be replaced with the identifier obtained from your HTTP POST request.
+Note that this file will expire eventually.

+If the data is not available yet the data member of the JSON will contain the text "Data not available (yet)".

 ## PHP example